Integrate with Apple Education features

 Deploy any other apps that you want to provide to instructors or students.
 This solution doesn’t use Citrix Secure Hub app, so there’s no need to deploy it to instructors or students.

-After XenMobile Server connects to your Apple School Manager VPP account, your purchased iBooks appear in the XenMobile console, in Configure > Media.
+After XenMobile connects to your ASM account, your purchased iBooks appear in the XenMobile console, in Configure > Media.
 The iBooks listed on that page are available to add to delivery groups.
-XenMobile Server supports adding iBooks as required media only.
+XenMobile supports adding iBooks as required media only.

 After you plan the resources and delivery groups for instructors and students, you can create those items in the XenMobile console.